craig-martinson/dog-project/dog_app/dog_app.md

 __Question 2:__ This algorithmic choice necessitates that we communicate to the user that we accept human images only when they provide a clear view of a face (otherwise, we risk having unneccessarily frustrated users!).
 In your opinion, is this a reasonable expectation to pose on the user?
 If not, can you think of a way to detect humans in images that does not necessitate an image with a clearly presented face?

 __Answer:__
+As usual it depends on the application of the technology.
+There maybe scenarios where a clear view of the face is simply not possible or convenient.
+In these scenarios the algorithm could utilise other visible features such as shape to determine if the image is of a human or not.

 We suggest the face detector from OpenCV as a potential way to detect human images in your algorithm, but you are free to explore other approaches, especially approaches that make use of deep learning :).
 Please use the code cell below to design and test your own face detection algorithm.
 If you decide to pursue this _optional_ task, report performance on each of the datasets.